 - Listen to updates from authorities and public safety officials.

 Hurricanes are not the only natural disaster that causes destruction across the nation each year.
-According to the National Fire Protection Association, a total of 339,500 structures were destroyed by wildfires in 2019, causing $14.8 billion in property damage.
+According to the National Fire Protection Association, “major fires in the California wildland/urban interface (WUI) caused $4.2 billion in direct property damage in 2020 alone.
 Wildfires can happen anywhere at any time, spread quickly, and occur especially in areas that have consistent dry seasons.
 Unfortunately, humans can also contribute to these disasters.

 Regions most affected: